prack/php-rack/README.md

 * Builder
 * URLMap (used by Builder)
 * RewindableInput -- Rack requires a rewindable stream.
-This provides a wrapper ensuring any stream is bufferable.
+This provides a wrapper ensuring any stream is bufferable
+* Object-oriented error logging wrapper--defaults to stderror, but can be created with a stream

 To Do
 -----